zhullyb/monyhar/monyhar/docs/cipd_and_3pp.md

 #### Generating cipd.yaml via GN Template:
-The `cipd_package_definition` template in [build/cipd/cipd.gni] can be used to create the yaml definition as part of Chromium's normal build process.
+The `cipd_package_definition` template in [build/cipd/cipd.gni] can be used to create the yaml definition as part of Monyhar's normal build process.
 Declare a target like:
 ```
 cipd_package_definition("my_cipd_package") {